Nikhil Deb

 Selected Publications

 Deb, Nikhil and Louise Seamster.
-Accepted.
+2023.
 “Socioenvironmental Injustice across the Global Divide: Slow Violence and Institutional Betrayal in Bhopal and Flint.”
 Sociology of Development.

 Deb, Nikhil.
 2020.
 “Law and Corporate Malfeasance in Neoliberal India.”
 Critical Sociology 46(7-8): 1157-1171.

 Deb, Nikhil and Maya Rao.
 2020.
 “The Pandemic and the Invisible Poor of the Global South: Slum Dwellers in Mumbai, India, and Dhaka, Bangladesh.”
-Pp. 51-60 in Social Problems in the Age of COVID-19: Global Perspectives, edited by Glenn Muschert et al. Bristol, UK: Policy Press.
+Pp. 51-60, in Social Problems in the Age of COVID-19: Global Perspectives, edited by Glenn Muschert, Kristen Budd, David Lane, and Jason Smith.
+Bristol, UK: Policy Press.

 Courses Taught